petermc87/piranha-madness/README.md

 ```

 # Bugs and Technical Challenges
-* You can move your player around the screen at the end of each level before hitting continue
+* You can move your player around the screen at the end of each level before continuing to the next level.
 * The piranha fish also stay moving at the end of each level, meaning you could possibly end up getting hit and die even after the level is done!
 * The second piranha movement animation was an accident.
 It was me trying to figure out keyframes!
 * You can only eat the fish while in motion.
-This is a consequence of eventlistener feature for the fish contact.
+This is a consequence of the event-listener feature for the fish contact.
 This could be improved by finding a way for collisions to happen outside of the event listener and inside.
 In the end, this was something I adopting as a feature of the game, which actually is kind of fun!